drivechain-project/docs/bip1-hashrate-escrow.md

 1. Protect Bitcoin from competition from altcoins and spinoffs.
 Safely allow competing implementations (of *sidechains*).
 2. Protect Bitcoin from hard fork campaigns.
 (Such campaigns represent an existential threat to Bitcoin, as well as an avenue for developer corruption.)
-3. Help with review, by making it must easier for reviewers to ignore bad ideas.
+3. Help with review, by making it much easier for reviewers to ignore bad ideas.
 4. Provide an avenue for good-but-confusing ideas to prove their value safely.